-- 1. BPA will use reasonable efforts to supply sufficient Balancing Reserve capacity to cover a 99.7 percent planning standard of balancing error events (the difference between scheduled and actual generation or forecasted and actual load). - 2.
-Any material changes to the service defined in this Business Practice, that would result in an impact to rates, will not take effect until the start of the next rate period, unless needed to comply with NERC or WECC requirements. - 2.3.
-If BPA determines that the Federal Columbia River Power System (FCRPS) cannot meet the incremental (INC) capacity amount consistent with the planning standard, BPA will use reasonable efforts to acquire capacity supplied by non-federal sources to meet the planning standard for INC capacity.
+- 3. BPA estimates the Balancing Reserve capacity amount needed to provide the capacity needed to cover the 99.7 percent planning standard using the long term planning process contained in Appendix A. - 4.
+If BPA determines that the Federal Columbia River Power System (FCRPS) cannot meet the incremental (INC) capacity amount consistent with the planning standard, BPA will use reasonable efforts to acquire capacity supplied by non-federal sources to meet the planning standard for INC capacity. - 5.

-3.4.
 If BPA determines that the FCRPS cannot meet the decremental (DEC) capacity amount consistent with the planning standard, BPA will not make any DEC balancing reserve capacity acquisitions unless BPA determines DEC balancing reserve capacity acquisitions are necessary to maintain system reliability.